marosan28/old-town-jewels/README.md

 4. **Apply coupons to my order**: I want to be able to enter a coupon code at checkout and have the discount applied to my order.

+### What's New

+5. **Log in and see my profile**: I want to be able to log in to the website, visit my profile and modify personal details.

+6. **Leave a review on the product, or check ratings of a product**: I want to be able to comment on a product, rate it and edit/delete the review.
+I want to see the average reviews of the selected product to help me bring a decision about buying.

+7. **Receive an email after purchase**: I want to receive an email after completing a purchase with my order summary, payment method, the amount I paid.

 By being able to perform these tasks, I can easily shop and make purchases at Old Town Jewels.

 # Scope